 The Committee of Management is aware of its responsibilities to set the tone and the expected behaviours of the Society's employees and endeavours to communicate these values to the workforce.
 This is carried out through a series of regular management and staff meetings.
-As the Society's business is located in one main area and it operates out of one office, prior to the pandemic communication between the management team and the employees was achieved through face-to-face meetings.
-Since the pandemic these meetings have continued but by necessity have been held by telephone or via video conferencing.
-2021 saw the gradual re-introduction of face to face meetings.

 The Society's sales team hold monthly meetings with their supervisors to discuss operational issues and feedback from members.
-The supervisors also meet regularly with the Chief Executive and Company Secretary to discuss the issues arising from these meetings.
+The supervisors also meet regularly with the Senior Management Team to discuss the issues arising from these meetings.